 Analysis

 Trials with response times below 250ms or above 1000ms, as well as error trials, will be excluded from the analysis.
 Throughout the analysis, we will consider that slopes significantly lower than 10ms/item indicate a pop-out effect.
-Slopes will be computed using simple linear regression.
+Slopes will be computed using simple linear regression, controlling for serial trial order.

 Hypotheses 1 and 2: Within-subjects t-tests will determine whether there is a significant difference between conjunction and search slopes, and whether the search slope is significantly below 10ms/item.
 That analysis will be repeated for each block.